ORIGINAL MOUNTAIN CUR BREEDERS ASSOCIATION SQUIRREL HUNT RULES

 Signing the Card: Handlers shall be responsible for the honesty of the scorecard and will sign the scorecard certifying it upon completion of the cast.

 Tracking and Training Collars: Tracking Collars are allowed.
 Handheld receivers are also allowed to be used during the hunt.
 Handlers should make every effort to stay in the middle of the dogs in order for everyone to hear their dog.
 Tracking Collars with training and/or toning abilities are strictly forbidden and handlers caught using training/tracking collars will be scratched.

 Five (5) minutes are allowed to search the tree after the tree is closed and the cast has arrived.
 If a dog arrives at the tree after the tree is closed it must be handled.

 Spectators, Handlers, and the Judge are allowed to search the tree.
 If a spectator sees a squirrel, they MUST show it to the judge.
 Vine pulling, bush shaking and pecking on trees are allowed to the satisfaction of the judge.
 This is not allowed if another dog is out hunting unless permission is given by handler(s) of the dog out hunting.
 Running objects in dens or holes is not allowed.
 No climbing trees, no slingshots or baseball bats are allowed.

 When a dog is declared treed by the handler, the dog must hold the tree for two (2) minutes.
 After 30 seconds, 2nd tree points (40) are no longer available.
 A dog declared treed on that tree after 30 seconds will receive 3rd tree points (25 points).
-After one minute, no additional dogs may be declared treed within 30 steps of the tree.
+After one minute, no additional dogs may be declared treed within 24 steps or 60 feet of the tree.

 After dogs(s) are declared treed, the handlers(s) shall move at a moderate pace toward the tree if it is evident that it will take longer than two (2) minutes to arrive at the tree.